 And on the aside…

 I love music and listen to it nearly all day.
 I love the French language and can read and speak it adequately.
-I love cinema, theater, opera, and as mentioned, art and modern dance – in fact most aspects of the Arts.
+I enjoy cinema, theater, opera, and as mentioned, art and modern dance – in fact most aspects of the Arts.
 I play guitar and the boys are learning classical guitar at Carlow School of Music.